jannisioannidis/Windows-8.1-updater/README.md

 4. Git lfs.
 Should be automatically installed with git for Windows.
 If not get it through the chocolatey package manager: https://chocolatey.org/

 **Usage**
+1. Open command prompt

-1. Clone the repo
+2. Clone the repo
 `git clone https://github.com/jannisioannidis/Windows-8.1-updater.git`

-2. Install lfs
+3. Install lfs
 `git lfs install`

-3. Pull the larger lfs files
+4. Pull the larger lfs files
 `cd Windows-8.1-updater`
 `git lfs pull`

-4. Connect your phone to your computer
+5. Connect your phone to your computer

-5. Run the update.bat file
+6. Run the update.bat file
 `update.bat`

-6. Open your phone's update page in setttings and install the update!
+7. Open your phone's update page in setttings and install the update!